gsaffouri/tf-bootstrap/README.md

 ### Usage

 1. [Establish AWS CLI authentication]
+2. Clone this repository and navigate to the root
-2. Execute the  deploy-tf.sh script with the '-p' flag
+3. Execute the  deploy-tf.sh script with the '-p' flag
 ```bash
 ./deploy-tf.sh -p
 ```
-3. The AWS account is now ready to properly store Terraform state files
+4. The AWS account is now ready to properly store Terraform state files
-4. You can return the AWS S3 bucket name using either of the below commands
+5. You can return the AWS S3 bucket name using either of the below commands
 ```bash
 # aws cli
 aws s3 ls | grep terraform-remote-state | cut -d " " -f 3